cogniteam/cognitao_ros2/README.md

 string key
 string value
 ```
+## Action manager
+The action_manager directory contains ActionMsg.h file (located at [action_manager/action]).

+The action conatains three fields-
+**Goal**- the desirable action that the user want the server will do.
+the goal expresses by string which called action type.
+**Result**- boolean value that represents whether the operation was successful or notץ
+**FeedBack** -string that give feedback about the action's status.

+# Goal
+string actiontype
+---
+# Result
+bool resultvalue
+---
+# Feedback
+string params

 ## Client side
-The client side based on CogniTAO library and supports all the buildings it includes.
+The client side based on CogniTAO library and supports all the structures it includes.
+The structures located in [cognitao_ros2] directory.

 ### StateRosproxy
 The StateProxy is a State.